ABC Classic: Classic 100 Countdowns

 Since 2001, ABC Classic FM has organised a number of Classic 100 Countdown surveys.
 The results of each survey are decided by votes cast by the listeners of the radio station.
 The works are broadcast in reverse order of popularity over three days.
 The countdown culminates in the broadcast of a live concert featuring the most popular pieces and finishes with the number one listener choice.
 A feature of the countdown is that each piece is kept secret until just before its broadcast (including the pieces featured in the final concert).

 Classic 100 themes have included Love, Beethoven, Music in the Movies, Composers, and Dance.

 AusMusic Month

 Each November on ABC Classic is AusMusic Month, where Australian artists are heavily promoted.
 This includes more Australian composition broadcast every day; some free, limited-entry concerts around the country; all-Australian albums of the week; and many live Australian concerts.

 News

 In common with all ABC Radio stations (other than Triple J, which operates its own service), it also carries news bulletins produced by ABC News.
 On 19 December 2005, in line with the policy applied at every ABC Radio network (except Triple J and Radio Australia), these news bulletins became state-based rather than national.

+FM broadcast frequencies

+ABC Classic is broadcast in stereo FM across Australia on over more than 30 frequencies.
+Broadcast frequencies of the major Australian capital cities are listed below.